ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 ## Accessing Containers on UCR Servers via SSH (Recommended)

 First, you need to SSH to UCR servers for your course.
-If you do not know how to, refer to [this video](https://www.youtube.com/watch?v=4wrQ-MFxO3Q) for an example (replace cs010b with name of your course).
-Open your home directory folder, which for CS-related majors should be `/home/csmajs/[your_ucr_netid]`, or for non-CS-related majors, should be `/class/classes/[your_ucr_netid]`.
+If you do not know how to, refer to [this video](https://www.youtube.com/watch?v=4wrQ-MFxO3Q) for an example (replace CS010B with name of your course).
 There will be a script that will configure your image and container when you run it.
-This executable is named after the course, and it will be located in this directory: `/usr/local/bin`.
+This executable is named after the course, and it will be located in this directory: "`/usr/local/bin`" (regardless of class).

 For example, if you logged onto `cs100.cs.ucr.edu`, you would have to change into that directory and run the script.
 To do that, the command you would use is: